For a long time I dreamed of visiting Kyrgyzstan - this Central Asian Tuscany

 we liked it very much.
 It would be nice to return in the spring,

 when everything is green and blossoming.
-We really enjoyed our
+We really enjoyed

-the water was of nothing I have seen before!
+of the water was of nothing I have seen before!
 Wonderful!

 Sleeping in the yurta was also very interesting, horseback riding around Son-Kul lake and boat riding on Sary-Chelek lake.
 It was a very beautiful lake.